QuokkaStake/cosmos-transactions-bot/README.md

 - you want to send messages to a channel.
 Write something to a channel, then forward it to [@getmyid_bot](https://t.me/getmyid_bot) and copy the `Forwarded from chat` number.
 Then add the bot as an admin.

-Then run a program with Telegram config (see `config.example.toml` as example).
+Then run a program with Telegram config (see `config.example.yml` as example).

 You would likely want to also put only the IDs of trusted people to admins list in Telegram config, so the bot won't react to anyone writing messages to it except these users.